 After the big day against Dallas, the Bears are second in the league with 28.3 points per game.

-The defense, however, is likely to again be without linebacker Lance Briggs, who participated in practice on a limited basis on Thursday but is still unlikely to return after fracturing his shoulder Oct.
+The defense, however, will again be without linebacker Lance Briggs, who participated in practice on a limited basis Thursday but will miss at least one more game after fracturing his shoulder Oct.
 20.